lxvm/AutoBZ.jl/docs/src/pages/core/integration_limits.md

 ```

 Additionally, all `IntegrationLimits` must extend `Base.eltype` to return the
-type which is the output of `lower` and `upper`, which is the type of
+type which is the output of `limits`, which is the type of
 coordinates in the domain.

 ## Types